Software Engineer Performance Reviews Explained

-However, peer reviews can also be affected by bias.
+However, bias can also affect peer reviews.
 Bias can appear either as positive, based on friendship, or negative, caused by personal issues or rivalry among team members.
 Groupthink can also influence the review process, especially in tightly knit teams, as people may be inclined to cover for their teammates.
-Given these possibilities, peer review templates and questionnaires need to be designed in ways that mitigates bias, focusing on specific competencies and objective criteria whenever possible.
+Given these possibilities, peer review templates and questionnaires need to be designed in ways that mitigate bias, focusing on specific competencies and objective criteria whenever possible.
 How team members’ results track to key performance indicators tends to add more value than subjective questions about personal traits or other open-ended questions.

 The potential for bias raises a key question: Should peer reviews be anonymous?

-Valid arguments can be made to support both anonymous and public reviews but it’s important to consider different organizational schemes and team sizes.
-Hence, there is no definitively right or wrong answer, though most organizations favor anonymous reviews.
+Valid arguments can be made to support both anonymous and public reviews, but it’s important to consider different organizational schemes and team sizes.
+Hence, there is no definitive answer, though most organizations favor anonymous reviews.

 Anonymous vs. Public Feedback